lian-hu/lian-hu/README.md

 ## About Me

-- AI and machine learning enthusiast
+- Computer technology, AI, and machine learning enthusiast
 - Experienced in MLOps
 - Enjoy working with various programming languages and try to learn more:)
 - Skilled in cloud-native technologies